 Welcome to the oil-soiled field where men toil daily for bread.
 It’s a Tuesday and I am greeted by half dusty and tarred entrance along with three boards with hand written signs hanging unevenly; “Live-chickens for sale”, “Musa the panel beater” and “scrap metal buyer”.
 The space is littered with rocks, noise, stench, scraps and spills — varying trash mark this area; a void expanse in the heart of Kempton park’s aerotropolis.

-Two makeshift shelters stand side by side shedding the November scorching solar heat; one for the automobile repairers, the other for a scrap metal collector.
+Three makeshift shelters stand side by side shedding the November scorching solar heat; one for the automobile repairers, the other for a scrap metal collector.
 A separate rusty, shaky shack made with aluminum sheets stand at 90 degrees of the land; this is the makeshift kitchen for the farm raised chicken seller.
-Bricks, car bumpers and foot mats keeps the roofing sheets of the roughly built structure in position.
+Bricks, car bumpers and car foot mats keeps the roofing sheets of the roughly built structure in position.

-Street kids play a role at the yard.
+Homeless kids play a role at the yard.
 They are the extra hands by day and watchmen by night.
 With rolled up windows and intentionally unlocked doors, each child possess a vehicle of his choice as shelter at night.
 It is a case of using a cat to secure a dry fish.

-As the day gently ages, the sound of life lighten the atmosphere.
+As the day gently ages, the sound of life lightens the atmosphere.
 Nearby trees whisper ocean current-like sounds as the early morning cold breeze beat against my body frame.
 The cries of engines are heard as they arrive and leave the stop sign.
 Sun rays gently ease out the cold breeze effect.
 Gentle but repeated chirps from the numerous small birds serve as natures background music in this busy environ.
 Skinny cats and fat rats race endlessly in full view.
-Life is a hustle in the midst of chaos.
+Life is indeed a hustle in the midst of chaos.
 This is the work chop!